WiimmfiLikes2Code/Unipak/README.md

 # Unipak

-**Unipak** is a universal package manager for Ubuntu that can install software from multiple sources: `apt`, `snap`, `flatpak`, and AppImages.
-It provides a single interface to search, install, and uninstall packages across these platforms.
+**Unipak** is a universal package manager for Ubuntu that can install software from multiple sources: apt, snap, flatpak, and AppImages.
+It provides a single CLI to search, install, and uninstall packages across these platforms.

 ---